 - Internal Microsoft sales and service agents

-- Customer searches, using the Find a partner tool.
+- Customer search, using the solution provider search tool.

 Customers often choose to send the same RFI to multiple companies at the same time.
-To increase your chance of success, we recommend responding to and accepting or declining new referrals within 24 hours or less.
+To increase your chance of success, we recommend accepting or declining new referrals within 24 hours or less.

-We’ll show you an overview of the RFI.
-From here, you can decide whether you’re interested in learning more about the referral.
+In your Inbox, we’ll show you an overview of the RFI.
+From here, you can decide whether you’re interested in the referral.

-Review the details, and contact the customer.
-Talk to them about their business needs, and determine if you have an offer that can help them.
-Accept or decline the referral:
+Review the details, and feel free to contact the customer if you want to learn more about their business needs.
+Then accept or decline the referral:

 - Accept: Enter the estimated deal value, the estimated closing date, and select Accept.
-We’ll move the referral to Negotiating.
-This tells us that you plan to actively engage with the customer to address their need.
+We’ll move the referral to Active, which means you plan to actively engage with the customer to address their need.
 We’ll also use this information to help you find similar deals in the future.

-- Decline: We’ll archive it as Declined.
-We’ll notify the customer to choose a different partner.
+- Decline: We’ll archive it as Declined and notify the customer to choose a different partner.

-- If you don’t respond within the allotted time period (currently 14 days), we’ll archive it as Expired.
-We’ll notify the customer to choose a different partner.
+If you don’t respond within the allotted time period (currently 14 days), we’ll archive it as Expired and notify the customer to choose a different partner.

-Review your past referrals (won, lost, skipped, missed, declined or expired) at any time.
+Review your past referrals (won, lost, declined or expired) at any time.

 Getting more referrals

-Here’s some tips to help make sure you’re getting more referrals that are appropriate to your business:
+Here are some tips to help you get more referrals that are appropriate to your business:

 Review your contact information in your business profile for each location to make sure that your team gets incoming alerts.